Manuscript Development Workshops

-The OU Arts & Humanities Forum’s Manuscript Development Workshop program is intended to provide significant intellectual feedback to selected members of OU’s faculty (at both the junior and senior levels) whose book manuscripts or equivalent are at an advanced stage of preparation.
+The OU Arts & Humanities Forum’s Manuscript Development Workshop program is intended to provide significant intellectual feedback to selected members of OU’s faculty (at both the junior and senior levels) whose book manuscripts or equivalent projects are at an advanced stage of preparation.
 Projects may be digital or collaborative, and may include translations, but will typically be single-authored monographs.
-Due to the Covid-19 pandemic, these workshops may be conducted online.
+Workshops for 2022-2023 will be held in person if possible.

-For each workshop, one or two senior scholars/editors in relevant fields are selected by the Forum (from a list proposed by the selected faculty member) and are invited to the OU campus.
-They will review the manuscript in advance, and they will discuss it with the faculty member at the workshop in order to further its development toward publication.
+For each workshop, one or two senior scholars/editors in relevant fields are selected by the Forum (from a list proposed by the selected faculty member) and invited to the OU campus.
+They will review the full manuscript in advance, and they will discuss it with the faculty member at the workshop in order to further its development toward publication.
 We expect that they will provide written comments on the manuscript, either in advance or at the workshop.
 The workshop format is a closed session in which the invited scholars, along with one or two OU scholars, offer concentrated feedback on the manuscript to the faculty member.
 The Forum hosts two to three manuscript development workshops (one to two for junior faculty members; and one for a tenured faculty member) per academic year.
-All logistics, guest scholar honoraria, and scheduling for the workshops are arranged by the OU Arts & Humanities Forum, working in tandem with the Chair/Director of the faculty member’s unit.
-Afterwards the faculty member is expected to write a letter to the Forum Faculty Director, the respective Chair/Director, the invited scholars, and the OU faculty involved in the workshop, detailing the revisions he/she will make to the manuscript based on the feedback received.
+All logistics, guest scholar honoraria, and scheduling for the workshops are arranged by the OU Arts & Humanities Forum.

 Tenure-track and ranked renewable term junior faculty as well as tenured faculty in the humanities, arts, and interpretive social sciences are eligible to apply.